 Why do we need DePIN?
 The answer to this question relates to the limitations of the current ICT (Information and Communications Technology) infrastructure.
 DePIN provides decentralized infrastructure and the possibility to address different limitations.

-The term DePIN was first promoted and emphasized in the report of the investment research institute Messari, which also set up DePIN-related statistics.
+Our clients often ask us, “What are decentralized physical infrastructure networks (DePIN)?”
+When explaining, we mention that the term DePIN was first promoted and emphasized in the report of the investment research institute Messari.
+It set up DePIN-related statistics.
+This fact is important.

 How does DePIN work?